How to survive an atomic bomb

 Assuming that you’re not killed instantly, then, the the next thing to understand is that the decisions you make in the ten minutes after the bomb explodes will probably determine whether you live or die.

 After the blast wave passes, if you’re still alive and ambulatory, your next decision will be whether to stay where you are or leave.
-Many people at this point will understandably feel the urge to flee the area at once.
+Most people at this point will understandably feel the urge to flee the area at once.
 In most cases, though, this is exactly the wrong thing to do.
 The reason is simple: fallout.

 When an atomic bomb explodes, the blast digs a big batch of dirt out of the ground and sends it flying up in the air.
 Because it’s been exposed to intense radiation, this dirt is highly radioactive.
 The force of the explosion sends it flying, but afterwards it begins to fall back to earth, carried along on its way down by the wind.
 This deadly dirt is nuclear fallout.